-A cat in Oregon recently had to be put down after contracting the virus.
-Officials say it was in contact with wild birds, which authorities believe has been a major spreader of the virus.
-They remind everyone not to feed wild animals, and be mindful when allowing pets to roam the outdoors.
+A cat in Oregon recently contracted the virus and had to be put down.
+Officials say the pet had direct contact with wild birds, which authorities believe have been a major spreader of the virus.
+They remind everyone not to feed wild animals and to be mindful when allowing pets to roam the outdoors.

 Full-grown cats and dogs have a stronger immune system, but Scholz still urges everyone to keep pets away from wild birds and raw meat.